mhavey/marklogic/uml2es/docs/semantics.md

 Notice the following about this model:

-- 5. Qualified attribution requires more than just a predicate.
+- in (5) Qualified attribution requires more than just a predicate.
 It uses custom Turtle code to describe the attribution.
-- 7. We use semFacts create a new OWL class containing brilliant works of the specific contributor.
+- in (7).
+We use semFacts create a new OWL class containing brilliant works of the specific contributor.
-- 15. Qualified derivation uses custom Turtle to describe the derivation.
+- in (15).
+Qualified derivation uses custom Turtle to describe the derivation.
 Here some of the data -- sourceData.chapter and sourceData.selectionReason) is not based on any attribute of the model.
 They will be resolved at implementation time.

 ## Constructing Semantic Tags: Conventions